The Cutting Ball Theater

-Cutting Ball Theater is a San Francisco-based theater company.
+Cutting Ball Theater was a San Francisco-based theater company.
 New works performed by Cutting Ball include Bay Area premieres by American playwrights Will Eno and Eugenie Chan.
+The company closed at the end of 2024.

 History

-The company was founded in 1999 by theater artist Rob Melrose and Artistic Director Paige Rogers.
+The company was founded in 1999 by theater artist Rob Melrose and artistic director Paige Rogers.
+The theater, which ran as a collective, closed in 2024 during a series of theater closures in the area.
+The attendance impacts from the COVID pandemic and the decrease in available grant funding were given as reasons for the demise.

 Productions

-Cutting Ball Theater has premiered and produced a variety of plays, including:
+Cutting Ball Theater premiered and produced a variety of plays, including: